Brazil to send troops to town bordering Venezuela

-SAO PAULO (AP) — The Brazilian government says it plans to send troops to the border town of Pacaraima after residents there attacked Venezuelan migrants.
+SAO PAULO (AP) — The Brazilian government plans to send troops to the border town of Pacaraima after residents there attacked Venezuelan migrants.

 Government-run news agency Agencia Brasil said Sunday that the Public Security Ministry plans to send at least 60 soldiers of the elite National Force to Pacaraima.
 Calls to the ministry for details went unanswered.